ppy/osu-wiki/news/2025/2025-03-25-the-followpoint-special-behind-the-banhammer.md

 Once in a while, you can come across the statements that the Global Moderation Team is responsible for handling account restrictions, silence appeals, or account-related inquiries in general.
 As a matter of fact though, this belongs to the [account support team](/wiki/People/Account_support_team) set of tasks.

-If you are facing any issues with your account, please contact the article above and direct your concerns to one of the outlined inboxes.
+If you are facing any issues with your account, please consult the article above and direct your concerns to one of the outlined inboxes.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/18152711" style="background-image: url('/wiki/shared/avatars/MegaMix.jpg')"></a>